 The Company believes that creating long-term value for its stakeholders implicitly requires enacting and executing sustainable business practices and strategies that, while delivering competitive returns, also take into account environmental, social and governance ("ESG") issues.
-The Company strives to govern in a sustainable manner that recognizes the need for strong governance, effective management systems and robust controls alongside its long-term operational goals and strategies.
+The Company strives to govern itself in a sustainable manner that recognizes the need for strong governance, effective management systems and robust controls alongside its long-term operational goals and strategies.
 The Company understands that it has a responsibility to monitor and control its ecological and societal impact and adopt responsible practices on ESG issues in addition to its obligations regarding corporate strategy, risks, opportunities, and performance.

-The Company strives to cultivate an environment in which diverse experiences and perspectives are welcomed and employees feel comfortable and encouraged to discuss diversity, equity and inclusion topics.
-The Company's diversity, equity, and inclusion initiatives are focused in four areas: (i) developing leadership capabilities to better enable an inclusive workplace; (ii) retaining and engaging its workforce; (iii) increasing diversity in the talent pipeline; and (iv) further embedding diversity, equity and inclusion in its culture.
-97% of the Company's global employees have undertaken Everyday (Unconscious) Bias training.
-The Company's education and accountability initiatives are the foundation of its efforts to promote diversity, equity and inclusion.
+The Company strives to cultivate an environment in which diverse backgrounds, experiences, and perspectives are welcomed and employees feel comfortable and encouraged to discuss diversity, equity, and inclusion topics.
+The Company's diversity, equity, and inclusion initiatives are focused in four areas: (i) enabling an inclusive workplace; (ii) attracting, retaining and engaging a diverse workforce; (iii) fostering diverse partnerships in the communities where the Company operates; and (iv) ensuring accountability and responsibility throughout the Company.
+100% of the Company's global employees have undertaken Everyday (Unconscious) Bias training, and 82% of its senior leaders have completed the Company's Inclusive Leadership course.
+The Company has integrated diversity, equity, and inclusion training into its leadership development offerings and expanded education offerings to include Mitigating Bias in Interviewing, Psychological Safety, and new manager training.
+The Company's education and accountability initiatives are the foundation of its efforts to promote diversity, equity, and inclusion.

-The Company's Diversity, Equity & Inclusion Councils proactively leverage diverse teams around the world and serve as thought leaders for the Company to advance diversity, equity, and inclusion.
-They work to implement the Company's diversity, equity, and inclusion strategy and policies and advise on the Company's diversity and inclusion needs and the progress of these initiatives globally.
+The Company's Diversity, Equity and Inclusion Councils proactively leverage diverse teams around the world and serve as thought leaders for the Company to advance diversity, equity, and inclusion.
+They work to implement the Company's diversity, equity, and inclusion strategy and policies and advise on the Company's diversity, equity, and inclusion needs and the progress of these initiatives globally.